waltertamboer/api-documentation/source/guides/mollie-components/overview.rst

 At a high level, it works by using a Javascript API to add fields to your checkout that your customer will use to enter their credit card details, such as their card number.

 Mollie Components does not give you access to the card holder data.
-Instead, when the checkout is submitted, you use Mollie Components to exchange the card holder data for a ``cardToken`` which you can use with the :doc:`Create Payment API </reference/v2/payments-api/create-payment>` or :doc:`/reference/v2/orders-api/create-order`.
+Instead you need to create a payment upfront with the :doc:`Create Payment API </reference/v2/payments-api/create-payment>` or :doc:`/reference/v2/orders-api/create-order`.
+After creating this payment you will receive a ``transaction id``. with this id you can finalize the payment.

-Depending on various factors, the payment will either be completed immediately or you will get a ``_links.checkout`` URL where your customer can perform the 3-D Secure authentication.
+Depending on various factors, the payment will either be completed frictionless (immediately) or the customer needs to perform the 3-D Secure authentication.
 If the customer authenticates successfully, the payment is completed.

+The 3-D Secure will be shown via an iFrame on your checkout in either a lightbox/modal or in a DOM target defined by you.

 Implementation steps
 --------------------